wiicode/cybersecurity-framework/bronze-controls/phishing.md

 Training your users - particularly in the form of phishing simulations - is the layer that is often over-emphasized in phishing *defense*.
 Your users cannot compensate for cyber security weaknesses elsewhere.
 Responding to emails and clicking on links is a huge part of the modern workplace, so it's unrealistic to expect users to remain vigilant all the time.

 Spotting phishing emails is hard, and spear phishing is even harder to detect.
-[Even experts from the *BCSF* struggle](/blog-post/serious-side-pranking).
 The advice given in many training packages, based on standard warnings and signs, will help your users spot some phishing emails, but they cannot teach everyone to spot all phishing emails.

 **How do I do this?**

 -   Make it clear that phishing messages can be difficult to spot, and you do not expect people to be able to identify them 100% of the time.
-Never punish users who are struggling to *recognize* phishing emails; [it's a bad idea for many reasons](/blog-post/trouble-phishing#section_3).
+Never punish users who are struggling to *recognize* phishing emails; it's a bad idea for many reasons.
 Users who fear reprisals will not will not report mistakes promptly, if at all.
 -   Training should encourage your users' willingness to report future incidents, and re-assure them that it is OK to ask for further support when something looks suspicious.
 This message needs buy-in across all departments including HR, support and senior management.
 -   Ensure that your users understand the nature of the threat posed by phishing, especially those departments that may be more vulnerable to it.
 Customer-facing departments may receive high volumes of unsolicited emails, whereas staff authorized to access sensitive information, manage financial assets, or administer IT systems will be of greater interest to an attacker (and may be the target of a sophisticated spear phishing campaign).
 Ensure these more vulnerable staff are aware of the risks, and offer them additional support.
 -   Help your users spot the common features of phishing messages, such as urgency or authority cues that pressure the user to act.
-[CPNI’s Don’t Take the Bait!](https://www.cpni.gov.uk/security-campaigns/don%E2%80%99t-take-bait-0) Campaign provides a range of materials to deliver security messages on this topic.
--   [Using phishing simulations will not make your *organization* more secure](/blog-post/trouble-phishing).
+-   [Using phishing simulations will not make your *organization* more secure](/bronze-controls/phishing-simulation-campaigns).
 Some companies have user training that gets the participants to craft their own phishing email, giving them a much richer view of the techniques used.
 Others are experimenting with workshops, quizzes and gamification, making a friendly competition between peers (rather than an 'us vs them' situation with security).

 ### **Make it easier for your users to** ***recognize*** **fraudulent requests**

 Attackers can exploit processes to trick users into handing over information (including passwords), or making *unauthorized* payments.
 Consider which processes could be mimicked by attackers, and how to review and improve them so phishing attacks are easier to spot.